 Besides the options mentioned below, a device like Photostick can also be used to backup photos, videos and documents.
 Take a look at thephotostick review by real users to know more about this one-click backup device.

 Probably the best cloud photo management software available today.
 Even if few are aware of its existence.
 Carousel, Dropbox’s dedicated photo archive management service, allows you to easily access your photo archive on the cloud and manage it intuitively.
 Once you have installed the app on your smartphone, it doesn’t matter if Android or iOS will have an additional 3 gigabytes available that will be added to the Dropbox space already available to you.
 Don’t worry: if the space is about to run out, it can always be expanded for a few tens of euros every year.
 And it is also for this reason that Dropbox and Carousel confirm themselves among the best services, if not the best ever for saving photos in the cloud, in addition to the management and archiving features of photo shoots.
+You can also consider using OneDrive or SharePoint as an alternative to DropBox.
+Learn more about OneDrive Migration and How to migrate DropBox to SharePoint.

 As mentioned, he is the last to enter the field from the game, but his ambitions are top of the class.
 Google Photos gives users the ability to upload all their photos without space limits: the images uploaded to the Big G photo archive will be automatically saved in 16-megapixel quality and JPEG format.
 Slightly binding restrictions, especially for those who work in the field of photography, but to keep the photos of the last holidays taken with friends or our sister’s birthday is more than enough.
 Available as an app for Android and iOS devices, or accessible via the web interface, the Google tool allows you to manage photos in the cloud in an easy and intuitive way.
 Also, thanks to the internal search engine (it could not be missing, of course) which allows you to search within the photo archive with very few search keys.